Yoona8/frontend-curriculum/oop.md

 ## Classes
 - a group of objects or scenes, which have similar signs
+- good class
+  - describes one entity
+  - solves only one task
+  - is not a collection of functions for everything
+  - uses correctly when needed (ex. when we need several objects with similar behavior and interface, but the state is different)
+- good methods
+  - one method = one action
+  - if method is not called from the outside, make it private

 ## Interface
 - describes an object's structure, it's properties and methods (+ arguments and return values), does not describe the realization, only data types.